August 29, 2020

 We can’t come down too hard on these Pharisees.
-After all, the bedrock foundation of their understanding of God was revealed to them in the opening words of the Shema, which says, “Hear O Israel, the Lord our God, the Lord is one.”
-Deuteronomy 6:4.
+After all, the bedrock foundation of their understanding of God was revealed to them in the opening words of the Shema, which says, “Hear, O Israel: The Lord our God, the Lord is one” (Deut.
+6:4).
 A God who is one and yet two, much less three persons, would have been incomprehensible.
 It would likely have the same effect if someone came to us claiming to be the fourth person of the quadrenity today.

 For the Father loves the Son and shows him all he does.
 Yes, and he will show him even greater works than these, so that you will be amazed.

 This is why John’s Gospel, with its seven I AM statements and seven signs, is such a magisterial proclamation and demonstration of the identity of Jesus as the complete revelation of the nature of God.
 The bottom-line, breaking news here: God is relationship.
 God is one God in three persons: Father, Son, and Holy Spirit, and is made manifest and known in all of their glorious interrelationships.

 To say we have a relationship with God is not to say we have a relationship with the Father and a relationship with the Son and a relationship with the Holy Spirit as though there were three relationships.
 Neither is it to say we have relationship with this conglomerate of divine persons.
 To be in relationship with God, means we are brought on the inside of the very relationship of the Father and the Son and the Holy Spirit.